addresscloud/terraform-aws-tile-service/README.md

 X-Api-Key: {API_KEY}
 ```

 Both endpoints support `OPTIONS` requests for CORS.
-See [examples/lambda-authorizer](examples/lambda-authorizer) for a header configuration example.
+See [examples/lambda-authorizer](https://github.com/addresscloud/terraform-aws-tile-service/tree/main/examples/lambda-authorizer) for an example of custom header configuration.

+The module automatically requires an API Gateway API key to be present in all requests using the `X-API-KEY` header.
+The example in [examples/api-key](https://github.com/addresscloud/terraform-aws-tile-service/tree/main/examples/api-key) demonstrates creation of an API key and usage plan using Terraform for use with the API.
+Alternatively the API key requirement can be completely disabled by setting the `api_require_api_key` variable to `false`.
+Note that this may expose an API to public access.

 ### Version Path